kamranjaved/Bidirectional-style-transfer-network/README.md

 For the task of segmentation ⇄ photo synthesis:

-we use the [CelebAMask-HQ](http://mmlab.ie.cuhk.edu.hk/archive/facesketch.html) dataset.
+We use the [CelebAMask-HQ](http://mmlab.ie.cuhk.edu.hk/archive/facesketch.html) dataset.
 We use the photo/sketch paired [CUFS](http://mmlab.ie.cuhk.edu.hk/archive/facesketch.html) dataset for photo ⇄ sketch synthesis task.

 For sketch ⇄ segmentation synthesis task:

-we have created a dataset for color coded segmentation map and their corresponding sketches using the publicly available photo/sketch paired dataset ([CUFS](http://mmlab.ie.cuhk.edu.hk/archive/facesketch.html)).
+We have created a dataset for color coded segmentation map and their corresponding sketches using the publicly available photo/sketch paired dataset ([CUFS](http://mmlab.ie.cuhk.edu.hk/archive/facesketch.html)).

 To achieve this, we use the model trained for the photo ⇄ segmentation synthesis task.
 We translate all photos from the [CUFS](http://mmlab.ie.cuhk.edu.hk/archive/facesketch.html) dataset into segmentation map and use those synthesized segmentation maps along with the corresponding sketches as paired segmentation/sketch samples